MelanieLinares/portfolio-new/site/content/post/new-launching-stay-onlines-10-000-eu-product-website-with-improved-information-architecture-in-mind.md

     content_options:
       - type: generic_content
         generic_content: >-
-          ### What do these needs and expectations mean for the design?
+          ### What do these needs & expectations mean for the design?
       - type: cards
         process: true
         blurbcards: